Rochak22/Arduino/README.md

 Please go through the Speech.docx for the code and connections with arduino.
 .ino file is also provided to directly open in Arduino

 Components used :-

-Arduino Uno
+-> Arduino Uno

-LCD 16x2
+-> LCD 16x2

-HC-05 Bluetooth Module
+-> HC-05 Bluetooth Module

 Software used :-

-CoolTerm win
+->CoolTerm win

-Arduino voice recognition
+->Arduino voice recognition

 Configuration :-
 -> After making the connections with lcd, connect your arduino device with your system.